Limited Time Offer

 Galaxy Heating & Air

-Ducted vs Ductless vs Hybrid Systems
+Ducted vs Ductless vs Hybrid HVAC Systems: Bay Area Home Guide

-System Type #1: Fully Ducted (Central)
+System Type #1: Fully Ducted (Central Heat Pump)

 How It Works

-• Central air handler in attic/basement
+• Central air handler in attic, basement, or closet

-• Ducts distribute air to all rooms
+• Duct system distributes conditioned air to all rooms

-• Single thermostat controls everything
+• Single thermostat controls the entire home

 Pros